Enjoy genuine Breton pancakes

 Enjoy a nice cold Breton beer

-White, red or amber, Breton beer is a signature product of the region, which reflects local flavors and tastes.
+White, red or amber, Breton beer is a signature product of the region Brittany, which reflects local flavors and tastes.
 Breton beer can be brewed using buckwheat, seaweed or seawater and may be served and tasted in the local café-bars known as Cafés de Pays®.
-These places are ideal for tasting the local brew, in a warm and friendly atmosphere.
+These places are ideal for tasting the local brew and specialty, in a warm and friendly atmosphere.
 Then there’s Breton cider, which will spice up your meal with a range of flavours reflecting the noble qualities of local apple varieties.

 To find out more: www.bierbreizh.info

 Try the mussels of Mont Saint Michel Bay

 The mussels farmed off Vivier-sur-Mer were awarded the first AOP (appellation contrôlée) for sea produce and this specialty can be eaten between July and February.
 Farmed mussels are raised on the famous wooden stakes that can be seen at low tide and have fine orange flesh, with a taste of the sea and sweet overtones.
 They can be served as moules marinières or using the craziest recipes you can think of!
 To learn about their history and to taste them on the spot, jump aboard the sea train or the mobile restaurant with a 360° view over the Bay of the Mont Saint Michel.